The Four Horsemen, a century later University Archives exhibit celebrates Four Horsemen legacy

 Politics of the time

-During the 1920s, surging nativist politics helped give rise to the second Ku Klux Klan and their “100% Americanism” political movement.
+During the 1920s, surging nativist politics helped give rise to the second Ku Klux Klan and its “100% Americanism” political movement.
 The Klan and nativist sympathizers celebrated white, male and Protestant citizenship and denigrated people — including Catholics, Jews, African Americans, immigrants, and others — who did not fit this restrictive understanding of Americanness.
-Policies at the federal level in the early 1920s reflected these sentiments with the adoption of new laws to flow the influx of post-World War I immigrants from Southern and Eastern Europe and from many other regions.
+Policies at the federal level in the early 1920s reflected these sentiments with the adoption of new laws to slow the influx of post-World War I immigrants from Southern and Eastern Europe and from many other regions.

 In May 1924 — just months before the Fighting Irish began their storied season on the gridiron — the Klan attempted to hold a parade and picnic in South Bend.
 The events were intended as a show of force in one of the state's heavily Catholic regions and home to Notre Dame.